 |

-<<<
+<<< The photo

-in Litchfield National park, Northern Territory Australia
+National park, Northern Territory Australia around 2

-around 2 hours drive from Darwin.
+hours drive from Darwin.
+Imagine thousands of termite

-two metres high.
-The mounds’ think edges point in
+mounds standing up to two metres high.
+The mounds’ think

-a north-south orientation, while their broad backs
+edges point in a north-south orientation, while their

-and fronts face east-west.
-This configuration acts
+broad backs and fronts face east-west.
+This configuration

-as a built-in temperature control mechanism, allowing
+acts as a built-in temperature control mechanism, allowing

 only the least possible surface area to ever be exposed